Barry Horne (footballer): Playing career

+Everton

 His most successful spell as a player was at Everton between 1992 and 1996.
-Horne's most famous goal in an Everton shirt came on the final day of the 1993–94 season against Wimbledon.
-Everton had to win to survive relegation.
-Horne's goal, a 30-yard screamer, levelled the scores at 2–2.
-Graham Stuart would go on to score the winning goal to secure Everton's Premiership status.
+On 15 August 1992, he had the distinction of scoring Everton's first Premier League goal, a 44th-minute equaliser in a 1–1 home draw against Sheffield Wednesday.
+Horne's most famous goal in an Everton shirt came on the final day of the 1993–94 season in a home game against Wimbledon, where Everton had to win to survive relegation.
+Horne scored a 30-yard screamer in the 67th minute to level the score at 2–2, and Graham Stuart went on to score the winning goal to complete a spectacular comeback and secure Everton's Premiership status.
 It was the only goal Horne had scored in the FA Carling Premiership that season.
 Soon after he won Everton's Footballer of the Year 1995 award.
-At the start of the previous season, he had the distinction of scoring Everton's first Premier League goal, a 44th-minute equaliser in a 1–1 draw at home to Sheffield Wednesday.
 The other goal Horne scored for Everton came against his former club Southampton in February 1996 (a 2–2 draw).

 As a player, Horne was known for being a "midfield ball-winner" with a ferocious tackle.